 I’m not the type of parent that feels the need to fill every hour of my kids’ days with entertainment.
 I think boredom is a great encourager of creativity and I feel that my kids are more than capable of being responsible for their own entertainment.
 That said it’s nice to have a few crafts / activities up your sleeve for those whiny days that all parents get, and as always I am focusing on compostable / recyclable materials wherever possible.

-I’ve shared painted rock activities on this blog before but i couldn’t resist this particular example.
+I’ve shared painted rock activities on this website before but I couldn’t resist this particular example.
 Who on earth could resist these uber cute painted rock cactus gardens.
 You can find an excellent tutorial on the blog Salt and Pepper mums.

 Krokotak is a fantastic resource for kids crafts.
 I love it because a lot of the crafts are paper based and so compostable / recyclable too.
 I adore this 3D paper house that they have instructions for on their website.